kristianfoged/WebdevelopmentProject2024/README.md

 -> show the prototype for evaluation by a potential human user and update it to reflect on the eventual external recommendations

-¤ Business domain area: Guided city walks
-¤ Profile of the potential website users: Turist, locals and groups ¤ Prototype: Testet with human

 HTML requirements